-- Reduce PWM duty cycle for one PWM period before changing directions. - Use switch drivers that can drive the switches off faster than they can drive them on.
+- Reduce PWM duty cycle for one PWM period before changing directions. - 2.
+Use switch drivers that can drive the switches off faster than they can drive them on.

-Other options to prevent shoot-through current may exist.
+Other options to prevent shoot-through current may

-Note 1: The direction bit P1M1 of the CCP1CON register is written any time during the PWM cycle.

-2: When changing directions, the P1A and P1C signals switch before the end of the current PWM cycle.
+- Note 1: The direction bit P1M1 of the CCP1CON register is written any time during the PWM cycle. - 2: When changing directions, the P1A and P1C signals switch before the end of the current PWM cycle.
 The modulated P1B and P1D signals are inactive at this time.
-The length of this time is four Timer2 counts.
+The length of this time is (1/Fosc) TMR2 prescale value.